-Theatre at Surrey provides postgraduate researchers with a supportive and collegiate research experience within our conservatoire, the Guildford School of Acting (GSA).
+Our PhD in Theatre will provide you with a supportive and collegiate research experience within our conservatoire, the Guildford School of Acting (GSA).

-Our research-active staff are internationally known for the quality and significance of their research, which includes undertaking leading roles within national and international research organisations.
-All our potential PhD supervisors regularly publish and present challenging work – an ethos that we would encourage you, as a prospective postgraduate researcher, to share with us.
+Our research-active staff are internationally known for the quality and significance of their research, which includes taking on leading roles within national and international research organisations.
+All of our potential PhD supervisors regularly publish and present challenging work – an ethos that we would encourage you, as a prospective postgraduate researcher, to share with us.

 The research activity in GSA at Surrey is supported through our new Institute of Performance.
-The institute acts as the conservatoire’s research hub providing the base for all our postgraduate research and training.
+The Institute acts as the conservatoire’s research hub providing the base for all our postgraduate research and training.
 This includes regular research seminars with visiting speakers as well as bespoke training sessions on academic skills.
-The institute also hosts our Centre for Performance Philosophy that fosters innovative and creative research.
+The institute also hosts our Centre for Performance Philosophy, which supports innovative and creative research.

 PhD researchers on all programmes in GSA can expect three levels of research training and support:

 As a research conservatoire, we are fully equipped to offer dedicated time and support to practice research experiments and practical modes of knowledge enquiry.
-We welcome proposals that will result in an c.80,000 word thesis or a practice research curated portfolio.
+We welcome proposals that will result in an 80,000-word thesis or a practice research curated portfolio.